-- a summary of the proposed project. - the estimated cost of the project. - the amount of funding the applicant is seeking from the program. - proposed sources of funds for the project. - how the project meets the eligibility criteria, objectives and priorities for funding. - the volume and character of timber necessary to make the project viable. - evidence that the applicant has secure access to a sufficient quantity and quality of timber to complete the project. - an estimate of the number of full-time and part-time jobs to be protected and/or created. - the timetable for undertaking the project. - evidence of the applicant's capacity to implement the proposal.
+- Proposed sources of funds for the project. - How the project meets the eligibility criteria, objectives and priorities for funding. - The volume and character of timber necessary to make the project viable. - If relevant, evidence that the applicant has secure access to a sufficient quantity and quality of timber to complete the project. - An estimate of the number of full-time and part-time jobs to be retained and/or created. - An estimated timetable for undertaking the project. - Evidence of the applicant's capacity to implement the proposal.